great places to visit off the beaten path.

 History: The pumping station began operation in 1838.
 It was expanded over the years as the demand for water grew.
 By 1900 there were seven steam engines in operation in the works.
 Diesel motors were added along with the fuel drain in 1934 and soon afterwards electric pumps were installed.
 These made the steam engines outdated and in 1942 they were decommissioned.
 It was closed in 1944 when newer facilities replaced it.
 In 1973 work began to restore the facilities and in 1975 the waterworks reopened as a museum.

 Railway: The onsite railway was used for transporting coal from barges on the Thames to the boiler houses.
 The museum has two restored steam trains that run on the narrow gauge railway during the summer.
 While the trains were obtained from offsite, they are similar to the original locomotives that were used here.

 Museum: The museum galleries provide a history of water supply from Roman times through to the 19th Century, as well as how water has been managed from medieval times until now.
 The heart of the museum is the collection of steam pumping engines.
 The “Cornish” engines are in their original engine houses while the “Rotative” engines here were collected by the museum trust from pumping stations across the country.
 Together they demonstrate the developments in steam engine technology over the years.
 The museum has also collected various diesel, electric, water and animal powered pumping engines.
+You can try these out – WebDesign499 and learn more.
 Every weekend throughout the year you can see some of the engines operating.
 See their website for specifics on what runs when: http://www.kbsm.org/ Kew Bridge Steam Museum is open Tues-Sun 11 am – 4 pm.
 Admission: £10, Children £4 (discounted family ticket available).